About Vortica Disc Golf

-Vortica was formed primarily to grow the sport in New Zealand, and because we love golf discs so much, we quite liked the idea of having a few thousand to choose from. :)
+Vortica was formed primarily to grow the game in New Zealand, and because we love golf discs so much, we quite liked the idea of having a few thousand to choose from. :)

 Initially, the company was formed as a way to cut the price of discs for us and our friends, because buying low volumes, and paying normal shipping rates made the price of discs in NZ outrageous as far as we were concerned.

 All the profits are returned directly to the sport, or go back to the company.
 We return significant portions of our revenue to disc golf by sponsoring events all over the South Island, the Nationals, our Worlds Teams, and now from 2017, individual players of remarkable talent and character.

 Vortica has close ties with New Zealand’s only golf disc manufacturer RPM, and are the South Island Master Agents for RPM Discs, and RPM Helix baskets.
 Simon Feasey is one of our favourite people, and we love his products, having had a powerful influence on the appearance of modern RPM golf discs.

 Chris was introduced to “Frisbee Golf” using Ultimate Frisbees waaaay back in late 1988, by some of his ski instructor buddies who played in the Queenstown Gardens.
 “We had no idea it was an actual sport, and we had some very strange rules and targets back then.
 You had to land on a park bench, and stay there, or hit a bronze plaque – and if you hit a duck, you got to take a stroke off!”

 “It wasn’t until James Smithells arrived in 1993 with honest-to-goodness golf discs that we discovered Disc Golf was an actual thing.
 We were instantly hooked.
 Did I mention we really sucked?”